httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 compliance when setting up the TLS session, before beginning an HTTP conversation over the TLS channel.

-If the UA does not evaluate CT compliance, e.g. because the user has elected to disable it, or because a presented certificate chain chains up to a user-defined trust anchor, UAs SHOULD NOT send Expect-CT reports.
+If the UA does not evaluate CT compliance, e.g., because the user has elected to disable it, or because a presented certificate chain chains up to a user-defined trust anchor, UAs SHOULD NOT send Expect-CT reports.